IcarusWCQ/food-ordering-keynavigation-c/README.md

 # 🍔 Food Ordering System with Key Navigation in C

+## 📌 **⚠️ This project was developed as part of a University Assignment. ⚠️**
+This project was created as part of a university coursework assignment, focusing on **interactive console-based application development** using C. The goal was to implement **user-friendly navigation, structured billing, and payment processing** while enhancing the interface with **ASCII art** for a more engaging experience.

 ## 📌 Description
 This is a **terminal-based food ordering system** written in C, featuring an interactive **menu controlled via arrow keys** instead of manual number inputs.
 The system allows users to: